beatobongco/dibtap/_posts/2023-01-06-eudaimonia.md

 It initially did feel impossible given I was pretty bad at math and had no experience whatsoever.
 But this feeling of "impossibility" energized me rather than discouraged me, and I set out to find a way I could learn.

-I reached out to old college professors who I knew did some research in "classical" (sorry) machine learning but to no avail.
-So I went online to find classes and stumbed on Andrew Ng's excellent Machine Learning class.
+I reached out to old college professors who I knew did some research in "classical" (sorry) machine learning, offering to work for them for free.
+There were initial talks but it never really went anywhere, so I went online to find classes and stumbed on Andrew Ng's excellent Machine Learning class.

 I remember making Anki cards for machine learning concepts and going through lessons multiple times because I couldn't understand the math.

-I eventually was able to get accepted into some free albeit selective machine learning bootcamps - one was sponsored by the Philippine government and was meant more for academics or those with PhD's, another by a Wave Computing (cofounded by [Dado Banatao](https://en.wikipedia.org/wiki/Dado_Banatao), no less!) expanding its operations to the Philippines.
+I eventually was able to get accepted into some free albeit selective machine learning bootcamps - one was sponsored by the Philippine government and was meant more for academics or those with PhD's, another by Wave Computing, an AI chip company (think TPUs) which was expanding its operations to the Philippines.

+(Trivia: Wave was cofounded by [Dado Banatao](https://en.wikipedia.org/wiki/Dado_Banatao).
+They've since closed operations in the PH and rebranded to MIPS, making RISC-V based chips.)

 I recall a lot of feelings of "suck" because it was so hard for me to grasp but also feelings of elation that I was creeping up the steps toward my impossible goal.